lnls-sol/crio-epics-ioc/README.md

-IOC CRIO
+# IOC CRIO

-This is an IOC project for CRIO.
-It shows how to use all 5 record types of the developed device support for CRIO.
+This is the Nheengatu IOC project for the CompactRIO.
+It shows how to use all record types of the developed device support for CRIO.